L|A|L.1 - Market Access in Music

-• a perfect, fair, and just world—would musicians and their music move around the world?
+• In a perfect, fair, and just world—would musicians and their music move around the world?
 How do we know when fair market access is achieved?
 What does success look like?

 • What can be done to promote fair pay for disadvantaged artists along local, regional, and global cultural value chains?